Soft Clustering with Gaussian Mixture Models

 plt.show()

-This is a similar situation to our previous example where we considered labeling a person as poor or rich based on the single feature age.
+This is a similar situation to our previous example where we considered labeling a person as above or below an income threshold based on the single feature age.

 This could be a hypothetical situation with \(K=4\) normally distributed clusters.